nuclia/nucliadb/proposals/records/5-test-harness.md

 Examples:

 - `nucliadb-test format` : formats the Python and Rust code.
-- `nucliadb-test test`: runs all the tests
+- `nucliadb-test test --debug`: runs all the tests in debug mode
 - `nucliadb-test test --python`: run only the Python tests
 - etc.